 Which Video Editor Should I Choose?

 Ultimately all of the video editors covered here make excellent choices for beginners to hit the ground running and start creating captivating videos for Youtube and other platforms.
 Otherwise they wouldn’t have made the list.
+If you’re looking to become a video editor, mastering at least one of these programs is a must.

 From an ease of use and cost standpoint, Movavi and Filmora get our top picks.
 Adobe Premier is another excellent choice thanks to the large number of tutorials and community, though the higher cost and sluggish performance is a bummer.
 Cyberlink’s PowerDirector is your best bet if you’re looking for a feature rich video editor that has you covered well into your video editing career.
 And last but certainly not least, Nero Video makes a great choice for those of you looking for a program that does video editing, slide shows and burn to DVD capabilities well.